 Every year on August 19, the world celebrates International Orangutan Day.
 There’s no better time to celebrate all things related to the tree-dwelling animal.
-Here are some fascinating and a few heartbreaking facts about orangutans you might not know about.
+Here are some fun facts about orangutans you might not know about.

 1. There are Three Species of Orangutans

 Bornean, Sumatran and Tapanuli are all species of orangutans.
 Easily identifiable by their reddish, ginger-tinted fur, the three orangutans species have many similarities including the presence of beards and moustaches in adult males – and for some adult females.
 However, Bornean orangutans tend to have darker and redder coats and rounder faces.

 2. Orangutans Live Up to 60 years or More

 Most orangutans in the wild live up to 30-40 years but some have been recorded to reach the age of 60 years or more.
 The animal also significantly differs in sizes between males and females.
 Male orangutans can often weigh more than 90 kg whereas females are a third or half their sizes.

 3. Orangutans are the Largest Tree-Dwelling Mammals

 Orangutans are large apes that share nearly 97% of the same DNA as humans, making them one of our closest relatives.
 The word “orang-hutan” literally translates into English as “person of the forest.”
 They also spend 80% of their time in the tree, from climbing, travelling and building sleeping nests in trees.